processmining-in-logistics/psm/docs/user-manual.md

 #### Custom Sorting Order

 By default the PSM sort segments alphabetically.
 Quite often it is required to define another order, e.g. according a process model.
-A user can create text file `sorting_order.ini` in an intermediate storage directory and provide segment names in the required order, one name per line.
+A user can create text file `sorting_order.txt` in an intermediate storage directory and provide segment names in the required order, one name per line.
 Example:

 `Create Fine:Payment`